dojo/docs/dojox/app/View.rst

                 },

 		destroy: function(){
-			// _WidgetBase.on listener is automatically destroyed when the Widget itself his.
+			// _WidgetBase.on listener is automatically destroyed when the Widget itself is. this.inherited(arguments);
 		}
-	}
+	};
   });